cloudowski/kubemap/content/_index.md

 <h2 itemprop="headline">How to use it?</h2>
 <div id="post">
     You may want to use zoom in your browser, as currently the map does not support zooming itself.
-Some objects have additional data as tooltips (just hover over them to see more info) or links to a page with more details.
+Click on a object to see a page with more details (for some reasons your mouse cursor doesn't change when you hover over, but it has a proper link).
 </div>

 <div id="action-buttons">